connormlewis/SoundtrackDB/PITCHME.md

 +++

 ### What did they do well?
-- Their design looked very good, similar to what an actual wiki would look like
+- Their visual design looked very good
     - Even from the start of the project, their site looked good
     - In contrast, ours started kinda ugly, and improved slightly
 - Site was easy and intuitive to navigate